neil-d-patel2/AI-Voice-Recognition-SARG-/solutions.md

 Input from announcer- "Batter struckout swinging"

 **RAG output** - "Batter #24 on Team Red struckout swinging.
-Score remains 2-3,No errors."
+Score remains blue 2-3,No errors."

 This format of RAG provides us with multiple different **solutions**: